Citrinate/FreePackages/README.md

 ### Enabling package filters

-By default, the plugin will attempt to activate all free non-playtest packages.
+By default, the plugin will attempt to activate all free non-demo and non-playtest packages.
 You can control what kinds of packages are activated by adding `FreePackagesFilters` to your individual bot's config files with the following structure:

 ```json
 "FreePackagesFilters": [{